 Each educational institution has its own procedures for evaluating students.
 It is the responsibility of Campus Academic Coordinators to assure that Field Instructors are instructed in the appropriate format for student evaluations.
 Such evaluations generally occur at the end of each semester of the Academic Year.
-BCWEP specific evaluations are distributed at the end of the Spring semester only.
+BCWEP specific evaluations are distributed at the end of the Fall and Spring semesters.